microsoft/pxt-arcade/docs/tutorials/football.md

 Click on the ``||football:Pittsburgh Steelers||`` to select the second team that will play in your game.
-When you have selected a different team, click on the simulator again, and they should show up on the right side of the screen!
+After a different team is selected, click on the simulator again, the new team should show up on the right side of the screen!

 ```blocks
 // @highlight